Arcandrus/Code-Institue/README.md

 ## Surface
 I have chosen a dark background image that features the 5 color types in MTG and used a contrasting background color for my containers to keep the clear and readable.
 I have used #FFEE99 as my main color of choice as I feel it contrasts well against black, but is easier on the eyes that bright white.
 I have also chosen Blue and Red as the colors for links, again to contrast them against the #FFEE99 background without being to intrusive to the user.

+Ultimately I decided to change the background image as I felt the previous image was a little too busy and could lead to a sensory disparity for the user.
+As such, I have chosen a dark grey main colour with the background image still featuring each of the 5 Magic: the Gathering colour symbols, but in a much less busy way.

 ![Chosen color palette](./readme-assets/palette.png)

 ## Technologies